ColdHandsAndy/Teki/docs/gi.md

 | *Figure 5.
 Picture is a link to the Youtube video showcasing the light injection result.* |

 After the scene representation is ready we can start tracing process.
-Probes are traced with snapped[^1] rays, whereas glossy reflection rays are not snapped.
+Probes are traced with snapped[^1] rays.
+Specular reflections are traced with hierarchical occupancy map (mipmaps of BOM).
 After radiance and hit distance are gathered, DDGI[^2] probes integrate irradiance and visibility.

 | ![](images/probes.png) |